Xeimyn/wishsort/readme.md

 # wishsort
-web based thingy to sort steam wishlist hopefully
+~~web based thingy to sort steam wishlist hopefully~~ make it a userscript instead

 log into steam | no need to login  -> steam id should be enough